Ranked: the 63 GREATEST chocolate bars of all time

 chrisdorney/Shutterstock

 Producing chocolate delights since 1845, Lindt has been at the top of its game for almost two centuries.
 From its foil-wrapped bunnies to its indulgent truffle selection, this Swiss brand has garnered a reputation for its silky smooth, velvety texture.
 So, when the brand released its Lindt Lindor Milk Chocolate Bar, it was sure to be a success.
-Drawing inspiration from the brand’s first Lindor solid bars from 1949, this bar brought the team’s signature style to life in a personal-sized format – and, thankfully, it’s just as delicious.
+Drawing inspiration from the brand’s first Lindor solid bars from 1949, this item allowed fans to enjoy Lindt’s signature chocolate in a delicious, personal-sized format.

 <p>menzfruchocs/Facebook</p>